zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 # Get Started with OML4Py on Oracle Autonomous Database

 ## Introduction
-This lab walks you through the steps to create anOracle Machine Learning notebook and connect to the Python interpreter.
+This lab walks you through the steps to create an Oracle Machine Learning notebook and connect to the Python interpreter.

 Estimated Lab Time: 15 minutes